PGEHackathon/MITE/README.md

 3. Do NOT repost Professors Pyrcz and Foster’s content, share the links instead!

-4. Use code from others, but cite all code used from other sources in your workflows and presentations, e.g. figure captions.
+4. Use code from others, but cite all code used from other sources in your workflows and presentations, e.g.,

-Pyrcz, M.J.
+* Pyrcz, M.J.
 (2020) GeostatsPy 0.0.19 [Source code]. https://github.com/GeostatsGuy/GeostatsPy

-Foster, J.T., (2015) 1DPDpy 1.0 [source code]. http://dx.doi.org/10.5281/zenodo.15795
+* Foster, J.T., (2015) 1DPDpy 1.0 [source code]. http://dx.doi.org/10.5281/zenodo.15795

-5. The data has been sanitized.
+6. The data has been sanitized.
 Do not attempt to hack the source!

-6. Work hard, learn and have fun!
+7. Work hard, learn and have fun!